Swaven/gulp-awsebtdeploy/README.md

 ##### environmentName *
 * Type: `string`

-Your application enviroment name.
+Your application environment name.
 It must be provided.

 ##### versionLabel
 * Type: `string`